 1/2 teaspoon vanilla extract

 In a food processor, pulse the almonds until finely ground.
-Add sugar and salt.
-Blend.
-Add the extracts, eggs and butter and blend thoroughly.
-Add the rice flour and baking powder and blend until just incorporated.
+Add the rice flour and baking powder.
+Add sugar and then the butter and blend.
+Add salt, extracts, eggs and blend thoroughly.

 Pour the batter into the tart pan and smooth with a spatula.
 Slice the peaches in half and remove pits.
 If using freestone peaches, this should be easy to do.
 Slice each half into quarters or thirds, depending on their size.
 Place the peach slices into the batter starting at the center and creating circles around the center piece.
 Press peach slices down very lightly.
 If using figs, do not press much or the figs will get buried.